 As the search giant periodically releases updates to its broad core algorithm, every website on the internet gets affected both positively and negatively.
 Depending on how much high-quality content you already published, how much pre-existing content you already have on-site, or whether or not your content adheres to Google’s best practices, you’ll see the drastic variation in results in your organic traffic once the update goes live.
 You’ll also see how the June Broad Core Algorithm Update affected different websites with varying publishing frequencies and pre-existing content on-site.

-If you want the answers for any of these four questions above, just click here to download the case study, today!
+If you want the answers for any of these four questions above, just click here to fill out the form and download the case study, today!
 Are you looking to get your content marketing started right away?
-Make sure to contact Strathcom’s SEO team at firstname.lastname@example.org to learn more about our packages.
+Make sure to contact the Strathcom’s SEO team at email@example.com to learn more about our packages.